SexChrLab/SCC-alignment/Tutorial_Gene_Expression.md

 # Tutorial for sex chromosome complement aware gene expression quantification

-This page describes how to use the code provided to do sex chromosome complement aware variant calling using the RNA sequencing data from Genome in a Bottle.
-This tutorial will describe how to use two methods for gene expression quantification-- full alignment to sex chromosome complement reference genome and feature counts, and pseudoalignment to sex chromosome complement reference transcriptome.
-The first is more comprehensive but takes more time and compute power, the second is faster and used quite frequently for gene expression analysis.
+This page describes how to use the code provided to do sex chromosome complement aware gene expression quantification using the RNA sequencing data from Genome in a Bottle.
+This tutorial will describe how to use two methods for gene expression quantification-- full alignment to sex chromosome complement reference genomes and feature counting as a means of quantification, and pseudoalignment and quantification to sex chromosome complement reference transcriptome.
+The first is more comprehensive but takes more time and computational power, the second is faster and so is used quite frequently for gene expression analysis.

 # Download RNA sequencing data for testing